Language REACTOR

 FreemiumIntermediateNo APIWeb · Plugin

-Language REACTOR is a browser extension that turns video streaming, ebooks, and any webpage into language learning tools.
+Language REACTOR is a browser extension that turns Netflix, YouTube, ebooks, and any webpage into language learning tools.
 It overlays dual subtitles on Netflix and YouTube, letting you see both the original and your native language simultaneously.
 Click any word to get instant translations, definitions, and grammar notes—powered by AI for context-aware explanations and reformulations.
 The tool also supports EPUB/PDF uploads with inline translation, a popup translator for web browsing, and flashcard creation with spaced repetition exportable to Anki or CSV.
-Beyond subtitles, the AI assistant (using models like GPT-4) can explain phrases, generate fill-in-the-blank exercises, and adapt to your learning level.
+Beyond subtitles, the AI assistant can explain phrases, generate fill-in-the-blank exercises, and adapt to your learning level.
 A recent update redesigned the YouTube subtitle engine for better timing accuracy and customizable positioning, making immersion smoother on that platform.
 Language REACTOR is best for intermediate to advanced learners who want to learn through authentic content rather than structured courses.
 Its free tier offers robust core features, while premium unlocks unlimited lookups, the AI assistant, and advanced export options.
 Compared to dedicated apps like LingQ or Readlang, it uniquely combines video, reading, and web in one extension, though its mobile support is limited to the browser.

 Behind the Verdict